kign/c4wa/etc/doc/language.md

 ## Overview

+We list below most important known limitations of `c4wa` compiler, inconsistencies with standard C, or specifics of WASM runtime, in no particular order.
+Some of these we'll cover in more details further down.

 Web Assembly doesn't have any memory management features, instead giving programmers access to one single memory block ("linear memory").
 Correspondingly, `c4wa` has only limited any dynamic memory allocation capabilities; for anything beyond that, developer must assign free space to all dynamic objects manually (more on that below).